Courses and Requirements

 - Discover what is often called the “Catholic imagination” in the production and expression of culture through literature, art, theater, and music.

-- Study and engage in Catholic social teaching, issues of justice, and what the Church calls “the preferential option for the poor.”
+- Study and engage in Catholic social teaching, issues of justice, life, and human dignity.

 - Discern the dynamic relationship between faith and reason.